-DARÉ BIOSCIENCE, INC. Annual Meeting of Stockholders

-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF DARÉ BIOSCIENCE, INC. FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 13, 2019

-The undersigned stockholder(s) hereby acknowledge(s) receipt of the Notice of Annual Meeting of Stockholders and Proxy Statement with respect to the 2019 Annual Meeting of Stockholders of Daré Bioscience, Inc. to be held on June 13, 2019 at 9:00 a.m.
-Pacific Time and hereby appoint(s) SABRINA MARTUCCI JOHNSON and LISA WALTERS-HOFFERT, and each or either of them, as proxies and attorneys-in-fact, with the power of substitution, and with all powers that the undersigned would possess if personally present, to vote all shares of Daré Bioscience, Inc. common stock of the undersigned at such meeting and any adjournment or postponement thereof, as set forth on the reverse side, and in their discretion upon any other business that may properly come before such meeting and any adjournment or postponement thereof.

-THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER SPECIFIED OR, IF NO CHOICE IS SPECIFIED, IN ACCORDANCE WITH THE BOARD OF DIRECTORS' RECOMMENDATIONS AND AS THE PROXY DEEMS ADVISABLE ON SUCH OTHER MATTERS AS MAY PROPERLY COME BEFORE THE MEETING AND ANY POSTPONEMENT(S) OR ADJOURNMENT(S) THEREOF.

-To listen to the meeting via the Internet, please visit: www.virtualshareholdermeeting.com/DARE2019
+D15679-P3951 DARÉ BIOSCIENCE, INC. Annual Meeting of Stockholders THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF DARÉ BIOSCIENCE, INC. FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 25, 2020 respect t appoint(power o commor their diso THIS PF ACCOR ersigned stockholder(s) hereby acknowledge(s) receipt of the Notice of Annual Meeting of Stockholders and Proxy Statement wit o the 2020 Annual Meeting of Stockholders of Daré Bioscience, Inc. to be held on June 25, 2020 at 9:00 a.m.
+Pacific Time, and hereb s) SABRINA MARTUCCI JOHNSON and LISA WALTERS-HOFFERT, and each or either of them, as proxies and attorneys-in-fact, with th f substitution, and with all powers that the undersigned would possess if personally present, to vote all shares of Daré Bioscience, Inc. to stock of the undersigned at such meeting and any adjournment or postponement thereof, as set forth on the reverse side, and i cretion upon any other business that may properly come before such meeting and any adjournment or postponement thereof.
+ROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER SPECIFIED OR, IF NO CHOICE IS SPECIFIED, II DANCE WITH THE BOARD OF DIRECTORS' RECOMMENDATIONS AND AS THE PROXY DEEMS ADVISABLE ON SUCH OTHERS AS MAY PROPERLY COME BEFORE THE MEETING AND ANY POSTPONEMENT(S) OR ADJOURNMENT(S) THEREOF.
+To liste n to the meeting via the Internet, please visit: www.virtualshareholdermeeting.com/DARE2020 Address Changes/Comments: Address Changes/Comments:

-Address Changes/Comments: